mle86/php-value/README.md

 # php-value

 This PHP library provides a simple base class for Immutable Value Objects.
-Those are objects which wrap exactly one value, cannot be changed in any way, have no additional state and carry some validation logic in the constructor.
+Those are objects which wrap exactly one value, cannot be changed in any way, have no additional state, and carry some validation logic in the constructor.

 It is released under the [MIT License](http://opensource.org/licenses/MIT).